KZGlobalTeam/cs2kz-docs/docs/mapping/approval.md

 Rules that apply to courses with ranked filters specifically:

+- Avoid using clips, non-solid blocks, triggers, or moving blocks in unintuitive or exploitable ways.
 - Avoid inconsistent mechanics like moving platforms or time-based events.
 - Avoid "pre-run setups" like breakable objects or doors which do not open automatically.
+- There must be no way to skip from the start of a course straight to the end, resulting in ridiculously short times.

 In addition, the *name* of your maps must start with `kz_` and can only contain ASCII alphanumeric characters (and underscores).
 It should be easily